CruelDev69/tor-network-search-engine/README.md

 # Note:

-* Use responsibly and give credit to TheVUnit.
 * It is suggested to **block queries** that could cause legal trouble.
 How you use it is your responsibility.
-* Skidding this code or claiming it as your own is not allowed.

 ---